 The Import After Effects Composition dialog box opens.
 Choose the composition you want to encode.

 Encode the file as you normally would by choosing presets and an output location in Adobe Media Encoder.

 Add a composition from render queue to Adobe Media Encoder

 To add a composition to the Adobe Media Encoder with render settings for draft rendering:

-Choose Composition > Add to Render Queue or press the keyboard shortcut Control + M (Windows) or Command + M (Mac).
+Select Composition > Add to Render Queue or press the keyboard shortcut Control + M (Windows) or Command + M (macOS).

-In the Render Queue panel, click the Queue in AME button.
+In the Render Queue panel, select the Queue in AME button.

 After Effects provides various formats and compression options for output.
 Which format and compression options you choose depends on how your output will be used.
 For example, if the movie that you render from After Effects is the final product that will be played directly to an audience, then you need to consider the medium from which you’ll play the movie and what limitations you have on file size and data rate.
 By contrast, if the movie that you create from After Effects is an intermediate product that will be used as input to a video editing system, then you should output without compression to a format compatible with the video editing system.
 (See Planning your work.)

 You can use different encoding and compression schemes for different phases of your workflow.
 For example, you may choose to export a few frames as full-resolution still images (for example, TIFF files) when you need approval from a customer about the colors in a shot; whereas you may export the movie using a lossy encoding scheme (for example, H.264) when you need approval for the timing of the animation.

 Supported output formats